 With the operation restore-snapshot you can restore a snapshot from an already created snapshot repository.
-The restore-snapshot operation supports the following parameters:

 - repository (mandatory): The name of the snapshot repository to use.
 This snapshot repository must exist prior to calling restore-snapshot. - snapshot (mandatory): The name of the snapshot to restore. - body (optional): The body of the snapshot restore request. - wait-for-completion (optional, defaults to False): Whether this call should return immediately or block until the snapshot is restored. - request-params (optional): A structure containing HTTP request parameters.